magenta/magenta-js/music/README.md

 Open up that html file in your browser and the code should run!

-See INSERT TERO DEMO LINK for a complete example application with code.
+See *TODO(adarob, teropa): INSERT DEMO LINK* for a complete example application with code.

 ### via NPM